mnaoumov/settings/CodingStandards.md

 ---

 ### Don't use Hungarian notation.
-Use suffixes if necessary, e.g. for UI controls
+Use suffixes if necessary, e.g. for UI controls.

 ***Bad***